 A Little Re-engineering and a Lot of Collaboration

 Many of the pump failures involved the main pivot on the pump handle.
-The main pivot (see: Fig. 2) rotates on two nylon bushings that act as bearings between the pump handle and the pump body.
+The main pivot (Figure 2) rotates on two nylon bushings that act as bearings between the pump handle and the pump body.

 Collaboration was the key to taking the idea to the next level.
 First, through their senior design projects, engineering students at the Colorado School of Mines analyzed and tested the proof of concept design, producing two reports showing that the steel bearings should easily outlast the plastic bushings.

 Then, with the support of a Posner Center International Collaboration Fund grant, the team developed a pump retrofit installation kit with the steel bearings and installed them at six active water pump sites in communities in Zomba District in Malawi.
-Freshwater Project International, an organization that supports school and healthcare center water projects, provided on-the-ground installation, training, and ongoing performance monitoring during the field test cycle (see Figure 3)
+Freshwater Project International, an organization that supports school and healthcare center water projects, provided on-the-ground installation, training, and ongoing performance monitoring during the field test cycle (Figure 4).